 Groups are used to restrict the scope of Policies to a particular subset of client computers.

 The Groups window shows groups, which can be used to restrict the scope of Policies.
 Groups which have been created manually by an administrator will be listed here.
-Also, if the KeyServer is set to use certain authentication methods (such as unix), groups which are defined externally by the authentication method will appear in the window as well.
+Also, if the KeyServer is set to use certain authentication methods (such as Active Directory), groups which are defined externally by the authentication method will appear in the window as well.
+These groups are not editable as they are controlled by the external source.
 However, some authentication methods do not gather a list of groups, so some groups may not appear in this window, even though they can be used for Policies (see Policy Details Window for more about using groups for Policy restrictions).

 The Group Details Window shows the name of the group, and has five panels: Nodes, Divisions, Locations, Filter, and Notes.